Cairngorm Mountain Railway: Construction

 At peak times there can be 150,000–160,000 non-winter sports visitors, combined with a further 50,000–120,000 annual sports visitors during the winter.
 CML can expect to cater to 1,000 visitors per day in the summer months.

 The railway is 8 mi from Aviemore and can be reached travelling along the B970 and C38 roads to Glenmore.
 From Glenmore, a route is taken through the snow gates and via a one-way system past Coire na Ciste for approximately 3 km.
 The Base Station is at an altitude of approximately 635 m above sea level, the middle station is at approximately 765 m and the top Ptarmigan Station is at approximately 1097 m.

 The total length of the funicular railway track is 1970 m, during which the route rises by 462 m.
 Most of the route is single track, with a short passing loop near half way.
 Up to 120 standing passengers can be carried in each of the system's two carriages.
 The train is fully accessible for wheelchair users and both the Base Station and Ptarmigan Station have lift access to all levels.

 Depending on wind direction, wind speed trend and weather forecast, the trains can operate in winds of 60 to 75 mph.
 As the train approaches the top station it enters a 250 m long cut-and-cover tunnel taking it up to the top platform hidden in the hillside.

 The funicular railway operates by 'hauling' up one carriage using electric motors to pull the haul rope as the other carriage descends at the same time.
 The system is powered by two stationary in series 500 kW electric motors, a gear box and a 'soft start-soft stop' control system which can increase the electrical frequency and vary the current and voltage to control the carriage speeds as they approach or leave a station.
 A hydraulically operated 'counter' rope is connected to both carriages to maintain haul rope tension.
 The two carriages are permanently connected by the haul rope and the counter rope and can never operate independently.

-The funicular railway system is normally operated from a manned control room within the Ptarmigan building, but can also be operated from the Base station control room or from each railway carriage.
+The funicular railway system is normally operated from a staffed control room within the Ptarmigan building, but can also be operated from the Base station control room or from each railway carriage.
 There are dedicated sophisticated computer control, instrumentation, communication and safety systems for the railway which have a range of back up systems and there are also standby generators and manual back up systems for moving the carriages.